kweimann/flycatcher/README.md

 ### Usage

 1. Download data using one of the provided downloaders or write your own downloader.
  Downloaded data must conform to the provided flight data format.
+Available downloaders:
+    * `ryanair_downloader.py`
 2. Run `cheapest_flights.py` on the downloaded flight data to find cheapest flights.

 ### Flight Data Model